Rainbow Days: Plot

 The manga follows four high school boys who are all friends.
 They do not belong to any club and just like to hang out with each other.
 Natsuki, the protagonist, is a hopeless romantic who has a crush on a girl named Anna who he met after his ex-girlfriend dumped him.
-He realizes he's in love with Anna and with the support of his three friends, he tries to show her how he feels in hopes of a relationship.
+He realizes he is in love with Anna and with the support of his three friends, he tries to show her how he feels in hopes of a relationship.
 However, he is faced with many obstacles.